 Early Learning: Head Start/Early Head Start Learning Programs

-Community Teamwork offers four center-based Head Start/Early Head Start early learning programs that include the Community Teamwork James Houlares Early Learning Center, the Children’s Village at the Mill, Toddler Corner, Parker Avenue Elementary (Dracut) and the Lowell Collaborative Preschool Academy (in conjunction with Lowell Public Schools and Little Sprouts).
+Community Teamwork offers five center-based Head Start/Early Head Start Early Learning programs that include the Community Teamwork James Houlares Early Learning Center, the Children’s Village at the Mill, Toddler Corner, Parker Avenue Elementary (Dracut) and the Lowell Collaborative Preschool Academy (in conjunction with Lowell Public Schools).

 Community Teamwork also offers the home-based Home Visiting Program for Early Head Start and Head Start where the focus of service delivery is in the home.
 The Early Learning center-based programs are part of the National Head Start program that promotes school readiness by providing quality education services to children in a nurturing, safe environment and comprehensive community-based services to children and families.
 Eligible children and families receive services in the areas of education and care (including individualized curriculum in all learning areas), health, child literacy, nutrition, and social-emotional development.
 The center programs also offer other services, if needed, based on the Family Needs Assessment.
 These programs are licensed by the Department of Early Education and Care (EEC) and accredited by the National Association for the Education of Young Children (NAEYC).